BDC Hamburger Icon

 Asian Efficiency Diagram

-While sex may not be the difference between unemployment and a full-time career, it can certainly improve productivity in the workplace.
-Taboos aside, the facts show that sex is not only good for us personally, but also good for business.
-When we’re physically active and content in our personal lives, we’re less stressed, we get better sleep, and we’re in a better mood generally.
+While sex may not be the difference between poverty and a stable career, it can certainly improve productivity in the workplace.
+Taboos aside, the facts show that sex is not only good for us personally, but it’s also good for business.
+When we’re physically active and content in our personal lives, we’re less stressed, we get better sleep and we’re in a better mood generally.
 When we go to work feeling more rested and less stressed, we’re better equipped to face the day and any tasks it brings us.

 FYIDid you know